egor-romanov/cv/index.md

 ## Work-related Skills

 - Developing test related systems of different complexity for CI, infrastructure, reporting, test management as a fullstack engineer.
-- Testing theory, all those thins about test generation/management/reporting.
+- Testing theory, all those things about test generation/management/reporting.
 - Writing test-frameworks, mocks and autotests (unit/component/integration/e2e/ui).
-I have experience with complex win and simple electron desktop apps, different web apps, rest/grpc/gql/jsonrpc apis, raw tcp lib, postgre/redis/event brokers.
+I have experience with complex win and simple electron desktop apps, different web apps, `rest/grpc/gql/jsonrpc` apis, raw tcp lib, `postgre/redis/event brokers`.
 - Engineering team management, distributed team management and building IT department, processes and infrastructure from scratch.
-- JS/TS, C#, Java and some Golang lately.
+- `JS/TS, C#, Java` and some `Golang` lately.
-- Postgre, Redis, a bit of RabbitMQ and Mongo, in-house msg brokers.
+- `Postgre, Redis`, a bit of `RabbitMQ` and `Mongo`, in-house msg brokers.
-- Docker, compose, some K8s, GitlabCI, git.
+- `Docker`, `compose`, some `K8s`, `GitlabCI`, `git`.
-- Of course some tools to search problems and setup monitoring like elastic, kibana, grafana, prometheus; local sniffers, dotpeek and so on.
+- Of course some tools to search problems and setup monitoring like `elastic, kibana, grafana, prometheus`; local sniffers, dotpeek and so on.

 ## Working experience